 In addition to its Energy 2030 framework, the Company is committed to reducing its environmental impacts across all areas of the organization.
-For example, in 2017, the Company:
+For example, in 2018, the Company:

-- Earned the Green Masters designation for the fourth consecutive year from the Wisconsin Sustainable Business Council.
+- Earned the Green Masters designation for the fifth consecutive year from the Wisconsin Sustainable Business Council.
 The voluntary statewide benchmarking program evaluates participants in nine key areas related to sustainability.
 Only the top 20 percent of applying companies receive the Green Masters designation.
-MGE was the first utility to be awarded the distinction in 2014. - Expanded the scope of its renewed five-year contract with the Wisconsin Department of Natural Resources for its Green Tier certification.
+MGE was the first utility to be awarded the distinction in 2014. - Continued efforts to expand the scope of its renewed five-year contract with the Wisconsin Department of Natural Resources for its Green Tier certification.
 Our primary goal in the expanded contract is to cover all MGE operations under our Environmental Management System (EMS).
 An EMS is a continuous improvement process that evaluates, prioritizes, and manages environmental risks.
-MGE was the first electric utility to take part in the pilot program and remains the only electric utility, and one of only seven Wisconsin companies, to be certified at the highest level of Green Tier.
+MGE was the first electric utility to take part in the pilot program and remains the only electric utility, and one of only seven Wisconsin companies, to be certified at the highest level of Green Tier. - Participated in the EEI ESG/Sustainability reporting template, which discloses data and information related to MGE's portfolio (generation and capacity), emissions, capital expenditures, and human and natural resources.